carla-simulator/carla/Docs/python_api.md

 Determines the creation of puddles.
 Values range from 0 to 100, being 0 none at all and 100 a road completely capped with water.
 Puddles are created with static noise, meaning that they will always appear at the same locations.
 - <a name="carla.WeatherParameters.wind_intensity"></a>**<font color="#f8805a">wind_intensity</font>** (_float_)
 Controls the strenght of the wind with values from 0, no wind at all, to 100, a strong wind.
 The wind does affect rain direction and leaves from trees, so this value is restricted to avoid animation issues.
+- <a name="carla.WeatherParameters.falloff"></a>**<font color="#f8805a">falloff</font>** (_float_)
+Density of the fog (as in specific mass).
+The bigger the value, the more dense and heavy it will be, and the fog will reach smaller heights.
+Corresponds to <a href="https://docs.unrealengine.com/en-US/Engine/Actors/FogEffects/HeightFog/index.html#:~:text=Using%20Exponential%20Height%20Fog%20Features,-The%20sections%20below&text=Add%20a%20second%20fog%20layer,height%20falloff%2C%20and%20height%20offset">Fog Height Falloff</a> in the UE docs. <br> If the value is 0, the fog will be lighter than air, and will cover the whole scene. <br> A value of 1 is approximately as dense as the air, and reaches normal-sized buildings. <br> For values greater than 5, the air will be so dense that it will be compressed on ground level.
 - <a name="carla.WeatherParameters.fog_density"></a>**<font color="#f8805a">fog_density</font>** (_float_)
-Fog density.
+Fog concentration or thickness.
 It only affects the RGB camera sensor.
 Values range from 0 to 100.
 - <a name="carla.WeatherParameters.fog_distance"></a>**<font color="#f8805a">fog_distance</font>** (_float_)
 Fog start distance (in meters).
 Values range from 0 to infinite.
 - <a name="carla.WeatherParameters.wetness"></a>**<font color="#f8805a">wetness</font>** (_float_)